 Buying a vacation home is one of the largest purchases you are likely to make.
 Use the home inspection to understand the state of the home’s systems, infrastructure, and less obvious conditions.
 While sellers are obligated to disclose certain known defects about the property, there are plenty of things they might not know about (e.g., black mold in the crawl space or termites in an attic joist).

-Vacation home inspections can reveal structural issues, like cracks in the foundation or a leaky roofline.
+Vacation home inspections can reveal structural issues with the home, like cracks in the foundation or a leaky roofline.
 Over time, these structural issues invite in water damage, pests, and general structural instability that can be costly—and disruptive—to repair.
 Inspections can also reveal unseen dangers like carcinogenic radon exposure, or less obvious risks like faulty wiring that could lead to flooding or pipes made from materials that can contaminate the water.
 These risks alone make a vacation home inspection supremely important.

-A vacation rental investment inspection can tell you what, if any, work has been done on the house, and it can reveal whether the work was done correctly and if it's up to code.
-Permitting shortcuts or improperly completed work can affect the home’s value today and tomorrow.
-They can also impact your insurance costs—or access to insurance, if the issue is grievous enough.
-The un-permitted changes may even prevent you from getting a loan, again, if the issues in the vacation home are serious enough.
+A vacation home inspection can tell you what, if any, work has been done on the house, and it can reveal whether the work was done correctly and if it's up to code.
+Permitting shortcuts or improperly completed work can affect:

 Depending on the conditions you set for your inspection results, you may be in a position to leverage the findings for a financial break on your vacation home.
 It’s not uncommon to negotiate for a price reduction if you plan to pay for the repairs needed.
 Or, you may be able to persuade the seller to fix some or all of the issues on their dollar.